Summary

 - all refugees and asylum seekers.

-All Victorians can access emergency dental care at the Royal Dental Hospital Melbourne.
+All Victorians can access emergency dental care at the Royal Dental Hospital of Melbourne.

 For eligible Victorians, free public dental treatment is available for: